 What can we expect from your score for the upcoming futuristic sci-fi feature, Ad Astra?

 Well, I'm very excited about it.
 It's a beautiful film.
 Just beautiful, beautiful storytelling.
 James [Gray, director of Ad Astra] and Brad [Pitt, producer and lead actor of Ad Astra] have done wonderful work on it.
-I've developed some new musical instruments for the score, which will operate in a way which I don't think has done before, and I'm very excited about that.
+I've developed some new musical instruments for the score, which will operate in a way which I don't think has been done before, and I'm very excited about that.
 I can't really talk about them in any detail, I'm afraid, but it’s going to be special.

 Interviewer | Paul Goldowitz